Gum Lift & Crown Lengthening Plano, TX

 How long does it take for gums to heal after crown lengthening?

 The stitches will last for about 7 to 10 days.
 After this time, the stitches will fall out, or we will remove them.
-The next step is for the gums to heal, which takes around 3 months.
+The next step is for the gums to heal, which takes around three months.
 It’s crucial to hold off on any additional work until the gums have fully recovered.

-How painful is crown lengthening recovery?
+How painful is the crown lengthening recovery?

 Post-operative pain will go away within a week, although some patients report sensitivity to heat and cold in the weeks following the procedure.
 The sensitivity to heat and cold will gradually disappear.
-However, some claim that this sensation lasts until a prosthesis is in place.
+However, some claim this sensation lasts until a prosthesis is in place.

 Is sensitivity common after crown lengthening?